-Marco Settembri joined Nestlé S.A. with Nestlé Italiana in 1987 and was entrusted with various responsibilities, mainly in the PetCare area.
+Marco Settembri joined the Nestlé Group with Nestlé Italiana S.p.A. in 1987 and was entrusted with various responsibilities, mainly in the PetCare area.
 He was appointed Managing Director of the Sanpellegrino water business in 2004 and largely contributed to the successful consolidation of the water activities in Italy and to the development of a strong export stream of the emblematic Italian brands.
 In 2006, he took over the position of Market Head in Italy in addition to his responsibility as Head of Nestlé Waters Italy.
 In 2007, Marco Settembri was appointed CEO of Nestlé Purina PetCare Europe.